xtillion/venmito-template/README.md

 ## 3. Data Consumption Methods

-	•	For Technical Users: Jupyter Notebooks
+•	For Non-Technical Users:

-		Jupyter Notebooks provide in-depth analysis, SQL query capabilities, and detailed visualizations using Pandas and Plotly.
-Technical users can modify and run custom queries as needed.
+  	The interactive dashboard built with Streamlit provides a user-friendly interface with real-time, drill-down visualizations.
+Simply navigate 	to http://localhost:8501 in your browser to interact with the dashboard.

-	•	For Non-Technical Users: Static Dashboard Exports
+ •	For Technical Users:

-	Although a fully interactive Streamlit dashboard was planned, due to time constraints, key insights are presented via Jupyter Notebook visualizations and exported screenshots.
-These static exports are available in the Charts folder and offer a user-friendly overview of the analysis.
+ 	Jupyter Notebooks offer comprehensive analysis, detailed visualizations, and SQL query capabilities.
+Access the notebooks using the URL provided by the UI container logs.

 ## 4. Final Remarks & Future Improvements